Using Calendars in AIMMS

-The word “programming” in Mathematical Programming is about creating a plan, typically a plan to be executed over some period in real-time.
-This makes reference to real-time an essential ingredient for most decision support applications.
-Calendars are used in AIMMS to reference to real-time.
-In this how-to article we will discuss:
+The word “programming” in Mathematical Programming refers to creating a plan — typically one executed over a real-time period.
+This makes real-time references an essential ingredient of most decision support applications.
+Calendars are the AIMMS mechanism for working with real time.
+This article covers:

 How calendars are constructed flexibly

-How calendars relate to the date/time fields in database tables
+How calendars relate to date/time fields in database tables

-How current time is mapped to elements in a calendar
+How the current time is mapped to elements in a calendar

-How information about calendars can be used to construct meaningful subsets such as the Sundays.
+How calendar information can be used to construct meaningful subsets, such as all weekend days

 2 Quantity SI_Time_Duration {